BALAKRISHNA-EPPILI/Schmitt_Trigger/README.md

   Fig. 6: Buffer Symbol
 </p>

-### Four-Quadrant Analog Multiplier:
+### Schmitt Trigger:
-The schematic of Four-Quadrant Analog Multiplier has been created using the above cells and a few transistors as shown in the below figure.
+The schematic of Schmitt Trigger has been created using the above cells and a few transistors as shown in the below figure.
 <p align="center">

   Fig. 7: Four-Quadrant Analog Multiplier Schematic